VETS USERRA Fact Sheet 3

 Service member employees of intelligence agencies are provided similar assistance through the agency's Inspector General.

-For more information about U.S. Department of Labor employment and training programs for veterans, contact the Veterans' Employment and Training Service office nearest you, listed in the phone book in the United States Government under the Labor Department or visit our site:
+For more information about U.S. Department of Labor employment and training programs for veterans, contact the Veterans' Employment and Training Service office:

 This is one of a series of fact sheets highlighting U.S. Department of Labor programs.